JohnCoates/Aerial/Documentation/FAQs.md

 # Frequently Asked Questions

 This guide is meant to help you get started and answer some of the most common questions.
+If you wish to search for a specific term, please type `Command` + `F` and search for a single word such as "favorites".

 <hr>